thomsonreuters/cta/README.md

 ### Contributing Guide

-Read our [contributing guide](contributing.md) to learn about our development process, how to propose bugfixes and improvements, and how to build and test your changes to React.
+Read our [contributing guide](contributing.md) to learn about our development process, how to propose bugfixes and improvements, and how to build and test your changes to CTA.

 ### Agreements